You can install Wazuh on a single host by using a script that automatically detects whether the operating system uses

 root-ca.pem file can be imported into the certificate manager of the browser.
 Alternatively, it is possible to configure a certificate from a trusted authority.

-The Open Distro for Elasticsearch performance analyzer plugin is removed during the installation since it may have a negative impact on system resources.
+The Open Distro for Elasticsearch performance analyzer plugin is removed during the installation since it might have a negative impact on system resources.

 Customizing the installation¶